 Winter biking, for which fat bikes are usually used, is becoming increasingly popular among outdoors-minded people looking for new sporting challenges.
 There is a wide range of winter biking activities on offer in the Destination Gstaad.
 Winter biking is permitted on most of the region’s winter walking trails.
 On the ideal winter biking terrain at Sparenmoos above Zweisimmen there is a choice of various attractive circular tours and downhill runs.
-Bikers can also participate in such exciting events as the Gstaad Snow Bike Festival (first UCI-race on snow), the full moon bike tour or the fatbike testweekend.
+Bikers can also participate in such exciting events as the Gstaad Snow Bike Festival (first UCI-race on snow) or the full moon bike tour.

 Besides Hotspot Sparenmoos, winter biking in the Destination Gstaad is generally permitted on the existing winter hiking trails.
 Bikers should observe any existing cycling prohibitions.

 Gstaad Saanenland Tourism recommends the following winter hiking trails:

 - 3 - Sparenmoos - Hüsliberg - Tolmoos - Sparenmoos; 3.0 km